-Animal Crossing: New Horizons Is The Cozy Game I Needed This Year
+Animal Crossing: New Horizons Is the Cozy Game I Needed This Year

-If you're looking for a cozy game to fill your time, Animal Crossing might be just the thing you've been missing.
+If you're looking for a wholesome game to fill your time, Animal Crossing could be just the thing you've been missing.

-I graduated from college and started my first adult job this year, and it would be a bald-faced lie to say the transition was anything less than wildly confusing.
-I was not only leaving the familiarity of the academic environment I'd been in for 18 years but I was also reaching ever-elusive adult freedom.
+I graduated from college and started my first real adult job this year, and it would be a total lie to say the transition was anything less than disorienting for me.
+I was not only leaving the familiarity of the academic environment I'd been in for 18 years but I was also reaching ever-elusive adult freedom that I had been working toward my whole life.

-But that freedom took me from busy evenings filled with studying and nights out with my friends to… boredom.
+That newfound freedom wasn't all I had imagined it was.
+I went from busy evenings filled with studying and nights out with my friends to… boredom.
+Once I got home from work I'd have nothing to do.
 I wasn't used to having this much time to myself.
 There was no homework to be done and no exams to cram for, just free time.
-So since I was making enough money to finance what for me was a large purchase, and I had newfound free time to enjoy, I took the plunge on a treat that I'd wanted for months: The Nintendo Switch OLED and the latest installment of the Animal Crossing franchise, Animal Crossing: New Horizons.
+So since I was making enough money to finance what for me was a large purchase, and I had way too much free time to enjoy, I took the plunge on a treat that I'd wanted for months: the Nintendo Switch OLED and the latest installment of the Animal Crossing franchise, Animal Crossing: New Horizons.

-While the Switch is great and all (I bought this one), what I really fell in love with was Animal Crossing.
+While my Switch is great and all (I bought this one), what I really fell in love with was Animal Crossing.
 While the game already proved itself to be a balm to the soul for others during the pandemic, I didn't realize just how fantastic it was until I played for myself.
-And if you're shopping Prime's Big Deals Day for games this year, you might want to consider Animal Crossing: New Horizons.
+And if you're shopping Amazon Prime's Big Deals Day for games this year, you might want to consider Animal Crossing: New Horizons.
+It's $49 on Amazon right now -- not a super steep discount from its usual price, but it's $11 less than buying it on the Nintendo Store.

 From soothing instrumentals and friendly Islanders to the incomparable joy that comes from catching a rare bug or fish, Animal Crossing and its wholesome vibes have won me over.